Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 Based on requirements, the students will be able to apply the optimal method to develop and verify an Embedded System,

-- on the boundary between hard- and software using modern C++,
+- on the boundary between hard- and software using modern C++ and RTOS features

 - on application layer using modeling methods.